Esshahn/www.awsm-11ty.de/src/blog/fairlight-intro.md

 ## The uncompressed binary file

 By now you should have your own unpacked file, if not, you can just grab it from this [github repo](https://github.com/Esshahn/c64-fairlight/tree/main/sources).
-If you plan to follow the steps and disassemble the binary file yourself, any disassembler out there, like [Regenerator](https://csdb.dk/release/?id=149429) or [masswerk's 6502 disassembler](https://www.masswerk.at/6502/disassembler.html), are great choices.
+If you plan to follow the steps and disassemble the binary file yourself, many disassemblers out there, like [Regenerator](https://csdb.dk/release/?id=149429) or [masswerk's 6502 disassembler](https://www.masswerk.at/6502/disassembler.html), are great choices.
 Chances are they work just a tad better and are more user friendly than my disassembler [pyDisass6502](https://github.com/Esshahn/pydisass64).
 On the other hand, pyDisass6502 lets you adapt the code of the disassembler itself and is quite easy to understand.
 I've configured pyDisass6502 to run from any directory, instructions can be found in the repo's `readme.md` file.

 ## Development environment